You can significantly boost the value of your electronic waste. How you treat assets before they ship can have a big impact on returns.

 While it’s the job of your electronics recycling partner to determine the most optimal path for your retired IT equipment, you have an important role to play, too.
 The actions you take before your assets reach the recycling facility can have a significant impact on returns.

-But before we get to the steps, let’s define e-waste so we’re all on the same page.
+But before we get to the steps, let’s define e-waste so we’re all on the same page about what’s involved in IT asset recovery.

 What is electronic waste?